elotroalex/cahier-anf/_texts/translation.md

 - {:.pr} I now have the meaning of the ordeal: my country is the "night spear" of my Bambara ancestors.
 - {:.pr} It shrivels and its tip flees desperately towards the handle if it is sprayed with chicken’s blood, and it says that the blood of man is needed for its temperament, fat, liver, human heart, not chicken blood.
-- {:.pr} And I look for my country, not for date seeds, but for the hearts of men who are to enter the silver cities by the big trapezoidal door, that they beat virile blood, and my eyes sweep my square kilometers of paternal land, and I count the wounds with a sort of joy like, and I pile them one on top of the other like rare species, and my count is always growing with unforeseen coins of baseness.
+- {:.pr} And I look for my country, not for date seeds, but for the hearts of men who are to enter the silver cities by the big trapezoidal door, that they beat virile blood, and my eyes sweep my square kilometers of paternal land, and I count the wounds with a sort of joy, and I pile them one on top of the other like rare species, and my count is always growing with unforeseen coins of baseness.
 - {:.pr} And here are those who do not console themselves for not being made in the likeness of God but of the devil, those who consider that one is Negro like a second-class clerk: while waiting for better, and with the possibility of climbing higher; those wildly being just ahead of of themselves, those who live within the dungeon of themselves; those who drape themselves in proud pseudomorphosis; those who say to Europe: "See, I know how to bow to you, how to pay you respect, in short, I am no different from you; pay my dark skin no mind: it was the sun that burned me."

 - {:.pr} And there is the black pimp, the black askari, and all zebras shake themselves in their own way to make their welts fall into the dew of fresh milk.